Are you searching for things to do in Penzance? This blog post goes into them all!

-There are plenty of sandy beaches around Penzance, ideal for spending an afternoon relaxing on!
+There are plenty of sandy beaches around Penzance, ideal for an afternoon of relaxing!
+Here are my favourites:

-- Pedn Vounder Beach is often thought of as one of the best beaches in Cornwall.
+One of the best beaches in Cornwall, Pedn Vounder is rugged and isolated, with golden sands and towering cliffs.
 It is a bit difficult to get to – there is no car park right by the beach, and you need to walk 45 minutes to get there – but it has stunning white sands and gorgeous blue waters.

-- Long Rock Beach is one of the closest beaches to Penzance.
-A popular family beach, it spans from Mount’s Bay to Marazion.
-Although there is no lifeguard cover, it is a popular place for swimming and windsurfing (but Marazion lifeguards can cover the eastern end in the busy months).
+One of the closest sandy beaches to Penzance, Long Rock Beach is popular with families.
+Although there is no lifeguard cover, it is a popular place for swimming and windsurfing (Marazion lifeguards can cover the eastern end in the busy months).

-- Perranuthnoe Beach is a popular sandy beach, just down from the village of Perranuthnoe.
-There is no lifeguard cover at the beach, although there are two cafes in the village.
+A popular sandy beach, these sands are located down from the village of Perranuthnoe.
+There is no lifeguard cover at this beach.

-- Mousehole Beach is a charming stretch of sand in Mousehole village, the perfect accompaniment to a day trip there.
-There is no lifeguard cover, but it is a famous beach, and the harbour is calm and favoured by paddleboarders.
+This charming stretch of sand in Mousehole village is the perfect accompaniment to a day trip there.
+There is no lifeguard cover, but it is a famous beach, and the harbour is calm and loved by paddleboarders.
 There is also a rocky beach on the eastern side of the village.